COMP208/Visual_IP_1.1/README.md

 **Web developers, general public**

 ## Hardware requirements
+* Mobile phone with Android OS version from 6.0 to 9.0
+* CPU speed: Quad-core 1.2GHz
+* RAM: 2GB
+* Storage: at least 50M free storage

 ## Installation and run
+Use official APK to install this application to your phone.
+(Click APK and Android phone will automatically install)

+All resource about this application is accessible on Github, user can download the newest update from the link below.
 ## Quick start
 ## Ping Tool
 ## Traceroute tool